georgesutphin/MCB585-2023/_episodes/01-R-RStudio-setup.md

 ~~~
 {: .language-r}

-Generally a Google search will let you find packages for just about any type of analysis.
-Generally these come from one of two sources (which R mostly takes care of automatically, with a few exceptions):
+Generally, a Google search will let you find packages for just about any type of analysis.
+These usually come from one of two sources (which R mostly takes care of automatically, with a few exceptions):
 * [CRAN](https://cran.r-project.org/) for basic R packages
 * [Bioconductor](https://www.bioconductor.org/) for biological packages